Jithan Ramesh

-Ramesh Choudary also known by his stage name Jithan Ramesh, is an Indian actor and film producer who works in Tamil cinema.
-He is the third son of film producer R. B. Choudary and elder brother of actor Jiiva.
+Ramesh Choudary, also known by his stage name Jithan Ramesh, is an Indian actor and film producer who works in Tamil cinema.
+He is the son of film producer R. B. Choudary and elder brother of actor Jiiva.
 He made his breakthrough with the thriller film Jithan (2005) and has continued to appear in lead roles.

 Career

-2004-2007
+2004–2007

 Ramesh made his acting debut through the Telugu language film, Vidyardhi (2004), produced by his father R. B. Choudary's studio Super Good Films.
 Ramesh received negative response for his premiere lead role.
 He then appeared in his first Tamil language film, Jithan (2005), a remake of the Hindi film Gayab (2004).
 Directed by Vincent Selva and produced by Radaan Mediaworks, the film starred Ramesh as an introverted student who gets superpowers, and featured him alongside Pooja in the lead role.
 The film and Ramesh's performance received awesome reviews.
 While a critic from The Hindu noted that he does a "convincing job", a reviewer from Sify.com noted "Ramesh has miles to go before he gets his expressions correct".
 However, Jithan Movie is still considered one of his most popular ones thus far.
 Jithan performed well commercially at the box-office, prompting Ramesh to add the title Jithan to his stagename.

-Soon after the release of Jithan, Ramesh signed multiple films including the romantic dramas Madhu (2006) and Nee Venunda Chellam (2006), as well as the comedy drama Jerry (2006), written by Crazy Mohan.
-The former two films did not perform well commercially, affecting box-office value of His films.
+Soon after the release of Jithan, Ramesh signed multiple films including the romantic dramas Madhu (2006) and Nee Venunda Chellam (2006), as well as the comedy drama Jery (2006), written by Crazy Mohan.
+The former two films did not perform well commercially, affecting box-office value of his films.
 Regarding his performance in Nee Venunda Chellam, a reviewer from Rediff.com wrote mixed reviews about the movie".
-Jerry received better reviews, with a critic adding "Ramesh, in a breezy role, enjoys every bit of it" and "though comedy is not his strong suit, he has tried his best and come out with a satisfactory performance".
+Jery received better reviews, with a critic adding "Ramesh, in a breezy role, enjoys every bit of it" and "though comedy is not his strong suit, he has tried his best and come out with a satisfactory performance".
 His following two films Madurai Veeran (2007) and Puli Varudhu (2007) were action dramas, which earned mixed reviews upon release.